 “What’s his game?” she asked, “He can’t really want to restore the Peace and formalize relations.”

-“Actually, I believe him on that,” I said.
+“Actually, I believe him,” I said.
 Lady Anna shot me a suspicious glare.
 “Look, everything he did in Hillsborough against the lycanthropes was done with the goal of increasing the power of his faction on the Tampa Inner Council without disrupting the Peace.
 Bradon is most likely using us as pieces in his own game with the other vampire councils, but his end goal will be the Peace.
 I thought it was because he’d seen what happened back in the Great War, but now I’m wondering if he was the survivor of a Pathwalker intervention.
 Just another mystery to add to the pile.”
 I gave her a searching look.
 “Why didn’t you just kill all of us?
 I never even heard you come in.”

 “Trust wouldn’t be the right word,” I said, “I respect Bradon.
 I respect his abilities even more.
 Past experience tells me that Bradon’s goals are currently in sync with ours, but I don’t know if those are his end goals, or just steps to something bigger.
 He’s used me before to win a conflict in vampire politics.
 I think he’s doing that with us now.”